philli123gaming/Quick-project-folder/README.md

 for the first project I will be making my own project called project 0 a prequel project which will automate the process of adding new projects folders py files and such

+took me a >hour to get basic functions but hey it works